parizeaujj/NBA_Betting_App/artifacts/architecture.md

 # Architectural Feasibility

-The architecture is feasible because because the resources are good enough for the amount of users which is 5, and firebase along with webscraper will not be impacted negatively due to that.
+The architecture is feasible because because the resources are good enough for the amount of users which is 5, and firebase along with web scraper will not be impacted negatively due to that.

 # Overengineering